-1) Looking down
+1. Looking down

 - If you have a job where you have to be on a computer for long periods of time, setting up your desk or workstation ergonomically can reduce impact on your back and neck.

-3) Sleeping on your stomach
+3. Sleeping on your stomach

 Your sleep position can have a great deal of bearing on the health of your neck.
 Sleeping on your stomach places the most stress on your neck, as this position will usually require you to turn your neck and head sharply to the side, and may place your neck at an awkward angle.
 This is especially true if you use a firm pillow.